Charles Lawrence (mathematician)

+Research Professor at the Rensselaer Polytechnic Institute.

-He is the Professor of Applied Mathematics and Center for computational Molecular Biology, at Brown University.
-From 2004 to 2006, he was the director of the Center for Computational Biology, and is now the director of the Statistical Molecular Biology Group (SMBG), at Brown University.
+He currently is Professor of Applied Mathematics and Center for computational Molecular Biology, at Brown University.
+From 2004 to 2006, he was the director of the Center for Computational Biology, and is now the director of the Statistical Molecular Biology Group (SMBG) at Brown University.

 Lawrence's key scientific works to date are focusing on algorithmic approaches to biological sequence analysis.
 He was one of the first to recognize that the inherent statistical nature of genomic processes and the immense data resulting from genomic sequencing projects could only be fully analyzed by using statistical algorithms.

 Early life and education

-Lawrence got his bachelor's degree in 1967, in Rensselaer Polytechnic Institute, majoring in physics.

-After graduation from Rensselaer Polytechnic Institute, he pursued further education at Cornell University and moved to another research field: Applied Operation Research and Statistics in Environmental Engineering.
+Lawrence got his bachelor's degree in 1967, at the Rensselaer Polytechnic Institute, majoring in physics.
+After graduation, he pursued further education at Cornell University and moved to another research field: Applied Operation Research and Statistics in Environmental Engineering.
 He finished his PhD in 1971.
 His dissertation topic is population dynamics.

-Lawrence did not switch to bioinformatics until he finished his PhD study.
+Lawrence switched to bioinformatics after he finished his PhD study.

 Research interests and contributions

-Since the 1980s, Lawrence started the research in the field of computational biology. focusing on algorithmic approaches, he was a pioneer in developing novel statistical approaches to biological sequence analysis.
+Since the 1980s, Lawrence has been a pioneer in the field of computational biology, developing novel statistical and algorithmic approaches to biological sequence analysis.

 Gibbs sampling in motif finding

-Lawrence has particular contributions in the development of sequence alignment algorithms, which is approaching the modif finding problem by integrating the Bayesian statistics and Gibbs sampling strategy.
-In his seminal paper published in Science in 1993, the first application of the statistical technique Gibbs sampling to the problem of multiple sequence alignment was described and clearly illustrated.

-Besides, Lawrence collaborated with others to further develop the Bayesian statistical approaches to RNA secondary structure prediction, which greatly facilitate the predictions on the full ensemble of probable structures that an RNA molecule may adopt.
+Lawrence has particular contributions in the development of sequence alignment algorithms, which is approaching the motif finding problem by employing Bayesian statistics and the Gibbs sampling strategy.
+Lawrence collaborated with others to develop Bayesian statistical approaches to RNA secondary structure prediction, employing a full ensemble of probable structures that an RNA molecule may adopt.

-Lawrence researches the application of Bayesian algorithms, specifically in the statistical approaches for the understanding of biological problems, with particular interest in transcription regulation and identification of regulatory motifs in sequences, antisense oligonucleotide and siRNA design, comparative genomics, the composition of nucleotide sequences and detailed analyses of several protein families.
+Generally, Lawrence researches the application of Bayesian algorithms, specifically in the statistical approaches for the understanding of biological problems, with particular interest in transcription regulation and identification of regulatory motifs in sequences, antisense oligonucleotide and siRNA design, comparative genomics, the composition of nucleotide sequences and detailed analyses of several protein families.